Kempi: Musical career

-Criminal history
+Controversies

 In February 2007 Kempi was found guilty of assault.
 During the appeal he was sentenced to one month imprisonment.
 After spending six months in custody, he left prison.
 However, in March 2007, Kempi committed another crime, he was involved in an altercation at a nightclub in Veendam, where he threatened another man with a gun.
 According to a newspaper someone from his rap formation pulled a gun, according to eyewitnesses it was Kempi himself.
 Kempi attempted to escape when he was arrested near Zwolle.
 In June 2008, Kempi was sentenced to twelve months imprisonment for a series of serious crimes, including threats with a firearm.

+One month after Kempi announced that he was retiring from his music career, he was incarcerated again.
+He was initially sentenced to two months in prison for assaulting his then-girlfriend, who was also the mother of his second and third children.
+He subsequently spent an additional six months in pre-trial detention after being charged with human trafficking.
+The charge alleged that Kempi had forced a sixteen-year-old girl into prostitution in 2010.
+Kempi was released in early June 2013,but was sentenced to fifteen months’ imprisonment for the human-trafficking offence in September of that year.
+That month also brought news regarding his music career, as Kempi made his comeback with the single “Trug ben”.
+After five months in pre-trial detention and seven months in prison, Kempi was released on 18 December 2014.

+On 23 September 2015, Kempi encountered further legal difficulties.
+Police found a semi-automatic firearm, a CZ Scorpion, and accompanying ammunition at his home in Helmond.
+He was also found to be in possession of 5.4 grams of cocaine.
+The rapper was detained at the remand prison in Grave and appeared in court on 22 January 2016.
+He was sentenced to twelve months’ imprisonment.
+He was also required to serve an additional 97 days from a previously suspended sentence.